 This is not always profitable to do.
-It depends on the type of product, sometimes it makes sense, sometimes it doesn’t.
+It depends on the type of product, sometimes it makes sense, and sometimes it doesn’t.
 Ask for the advice of an experienced person, because you may be wasting time on this without even knowing it… or you may not be dealing with this and it would bring you tremendous progress if you did.
 Ask for advice.
 It takes me 5 seconds to tell you YES or NO.

-Content and microcontent setup plan for the next week, two, month… Allows things to be produced in advance.
+Content and microcontent setup plan for the next week, two, or month… Allows things to be produced in advance.

-Many brands stick to this calendar “like a drunken fence”, which is a mistake because then everything seems fake and out of all currents.
+Many brands stick to this calendar “like a drunken fence”, which is a mistake because then everything seems fake and out of all current.
 One should always leave room to react to some things spontaneously and to make posts (primarily microcontent) in synergy with the current vibrations on the networks, according to the things that happened suddenly today.

 So, if today everyone is talking about a spaceship that landed on a comet, and the editorial calendar tells you that today you have to set up a cat that eats your biscuits, then you will leave that cat for another day, and give your designer the task to in the next hour he did some trick with a cookie and a comet.
 This is called NEWSJACKING.